-This does not include a secretary who possibly would be found from the Governor's secretarist as in Assam.
+This does not include a secretary who possibly would be found from the Governar's secretarist as in Assam.
 The estimate for election expenses is Rs.
 25,000.
-We scapt satal figure of 1-10.

-34. The total cost of separation under 22-General Administration at the headquarters of the administration will thus be:-
+We accept a total figure of 1-10.
+34. The total cost of separation under 22-General Administration at the headquarters of the administration will thus be :---